Hi, I'm Martin

 Composite

 Composite was an iOS app for creating interactive prototypes using Photoshop.
 It automatically connected to Photoshop and converted the documents into interactive, gesture based prototypes.
-We created Composite as part of Panes Software, trying to improve the state of prototyping tools at the time.
+We created Composite as part of our own company Panes Software, trying to improve the state of prototyping tools at the time.

 The idea behind Composite was to allow designers to create prototypes directly in Photoshop and stream the changes to your iPhone in real-time.
 If you moved a button, the hotspots would immediately be moved inside the app.
 Composite used (or maybe misused) a feature of Photoshop called Layer Comps to achieve this.
 Each screen would be it's own Layer Comp, which you could link to by just renaming your layers.
 Being a native app, the prototypes ended up feeling just like other native apps, with proper back-swipe gestures and scrolling.